 As the valley floors were covered in ice, some of the mountain tops remained free, unhindered by the ice cover: it was thus these summits that were to become “refuge oases” for plant species that remained isolated there ever since.

-It goes without saying that the whole range is a superb area for walking and hinking, with trails of all degrees of difficulty, from the easy amble to the most strenuos 'via ferrata' ('iron way'), accessible to experienced mountaineers and rock climbers only.
-But the Dolomites are of course renowned also for the majestic views that will strike with awe both the geologist and the plant enthusiast, the rambler and the nature lover alike – in all cases leaving the visitor stunned with a sheer sense of wonder, especially on a first visit.
+It goes without saying that the whole Dolomite range is a superb area for walking and hiking, with trails of all degrees of difficulty, from the easy amble to the most strenuos via ferrata (iron ways), accessible to experienced mountaineers and rock climbers only.
+But the Dolomites are of course renowned also for the majestic views that will strike with awe both the geologist and the plant enthusiast; the rambler and the nature lover alike will be at home here – and in all cases, the visitor will be left stunned by a sheer sense of wonder, especially on a first visit.

 The Dolomites have been designated as a UNESCO Heritage Site in August 2009 – so that now their beauty will be preserved for posterity, and for the whole world to enjoy.
 This designation covers nine different sites within the region: 1) Pelmo and Croda da Lago (near the Upper Boite Valley); 2) Marmolada; 3) Pale di San Martino and San Lucano, Dolomiti Bellunesi and the Vette Feltrine; 4) Dolomiti Friulane and d'Oltrepiave; 5) Dolomiti Settentrionali (the northernmost section of the region, falling mostly within the Dolomiti di Ampezzo Regional Park, near Cortina and the Dolomiti di Sesto/Sextnerdolomiten Natural Park in the Alta Val Pusteria/Hochpustertal); 6) Puez-Odle/Geisler; 7) Sciliar-Catinaccio and Latemar/Schlern-Rosengarten; 8) Bletterbach; 9) Dolomiti di Brenta.